Home « Topic «

 NR - Not able to be Rated

-Definition for Sexual Behavior Problems in Children, Treatment of:
+Definition for Sexual Behavior Problems Treatment (Children):

 It should be noted that although the term “sexual” is used, the reasons for engaging in such behavior vary and are rarely related to sexual gratification or stimulation.
 Instead, these behaviors tend to be related to other factors, such as curiosity, impulsivity, anxiety, trauma-related symptoms (e.g., re-experiencing symptoms of post-traumatic stress disorder), and attention-seeking.

-The Advisory Committee chose “Sexual Behavior Problems in Children, Treatment of” as a topic area because there are children in the child welfare systems who exhibit sexual behavior problems and who would benefit from treatment to help manage these behaviors.
+The Sexual Behavior Problems Treatment (Children) topic area is relevant to child welfare because there are children in the child welfare systems who exhibit sexual behavior problems and who would benefit from treatment to help manage these behaviors.
 Children may exhibit age-inappropriate sexual behavior, including inappropriate sexual contact with another child.
 These children can benefit from treatment that promotes learning and maintaining appropriate boundaries, and managing their inappropriate behavior.
-This treatment acknowledges the child’s own abuse history (if present) and how the abuse has impacted their relationships with others.
+This treatment acknowledges the child's own abuse history (if present) and how the abuse has impacted their relationships with others.

 Debra Zanders-Willis, Director